 Example Altmetric information provided by PlumX Metrics and Altmetric.com for article co-authored by Durham academic Prof. Paul Pettit along with authors from the Max Planck Institute for Evolutionary Anthropology, the University of Southampton and the Neanderthal Museum, Mettmann amongst others.
 (Ranked No. 37 in Altmetric Top 100, 2018)

 Altmetrics and measuring the impact of non-traditional scholarly communications

 Increasingly, researchers share ideas and research at all stages of the research process, and other researchers as well as a wider, non-academic audience, can engage with research outputs via a variety of different media such as twitter, blogs, youtube, news coverage etc.

 This means that the 'impact' of research can be seen much more quickly, and across a much broader scope, than than might be reflected using traditional bibliometric data.

 Altmetrics seek to measure the impact of articles by taking into account mentions by social media sites and other digital communications.
 There are various tools available which you might be interested in exploring, such as:

-Also embedded within Scopus, you can add a DOI to https://plu.mx/a/?doi= to see a limited set of altmetrics relating to that output from PlumX Metrics.
-Example Durham authored article.
+- in your web browser, you can prefix a DOI with https://plu.mx/a/?doi= to see a limited set of altmetrics relating to that output from PlumX Metrics.